 The IETF LISP Working Group has requested a trial period of three years for this protocol extension.
 During these three years, interested parties can request IPv6 address space from a specific designated experimental block.
-The LISP EID Registry was implemented in November 2016, and the RIPE NCC is now responsible for the management and registration of this temporary experimental address space.
+Management and registration of the allocation of temporary experimental address space for LISP EID will be carried out by the RIPE NCC as soon as the Internet-Draft is approved as an RFC.